 Federal law defines a lien more broadly than Missouri law, and for that reason, the debtor was able to avoid a judgment lien as impairing the exemption he claimed on his residence, which he owned as a tenancy in the entireties with his wife, even though state law did not recognize the creation of the lien.
 CRP Holdings A-1, LLC v.
 O’Sullivan, No. 17-3226 (8th Cir.
 Feb.
 1, 2019).

 Chapter 7 debtor, Casey O’Sullivan, and his wife acquired their residence as tenants in the entirety.
-CRP obtained a foreign judgment in the amount of $765,151.18 against the debtor and registered the judgment in the debtor’s resident county in an effort to obtain a judicial lien against the property.
+CRP obtained a foreign judgment for $765,151.18 against the debtor and registered the judgment in the debtor’s resident county to obtain a judicial lien against the property.
 When Mr. O’Sullivan filed for bankruptcy, he claimed an exemption for the property and sought to avoid CRP’s judicial lien under section 522(f)(1) as impairing that exemption.
 The bankruptcy court found that the judgment lien, even though unenforceable, placed a “cloud” on the debtor’s title and could therefore be avoided as impairing his bankruptcy exemption.
 The BAP affirmed.
-Read More
+[Read more…] about Federal Lien Broader than State Lien for Avoidance Purposes

 A debtor seeking to avoid a lien as impairing a homestead exemption must calculate the impairment using his proportionate interest in the property and the sum of the corresponding mortgage liens in proportion to that interest.
 Sandoval Irrevocable Trust v.
 Taylor, No. 17-1241 (10th Cir.
 Aug.
 14, 2018).